svs-ong/svs-website/README.md

 # svs-website

-This is a repository for the interns from the summer internship 2024.
-It will replicate the existing SVS website and then some developments will be made.
+This is a repository for the interns from SVS.
+It will replicate the existing SVS website and then some developments will be made to it.

 ## Install Prettier & ESLint